Greater cane rat: Description

 A male greater cane rat in captive breeding program in Gabon.
 Although one of the largest rodents in Africa and one of the largest species commonly called a "rat", it is not closely related to typical Rattus species.

 Greater cane rats can measure in head-and-body length from 43 to 60 cm with the tail measuring 16 to 19.5 cm.
 Typical weight is 3.2 to 5.2 kg, in males averaging some 4.5 kg, and females at 3.4 to 3.8 kg.
 In some cases, greater cane rats can weigh to approximately 7 to 9 kg.
 They are considered one of the largest rodents in Africa, behind only the Hystrix porcupines.
 It has rounded ears, a short nose, and coarse bristly hair.
 Its forefeet are smaller than its hind feet, each with three toes.

 Behaviour

-Cane rats live in small groups led by a single male.
+Cane rats are largely independent and they live in vaguely linked groups.
+Foraging is done alone.
 They are nocturnal and make nests from grasses or burrow underground.
+The typically reside near bodies of water, reed-beds, and thick vegetation.
 Individuals of the species may live in excess of four years.
 If frightened, they grunt and run towards water.